Do you want to start a vegetable garden but unsure about where to start or overwhelmed with what you need to think about before you even begin?

 - A Complete Guide to Vegetable Container Gardening for Beginners

-5. Testing and Fixing Your Soil
+6. Testing and Fixing Your Soil

-A great way to test your soil is by soaking the dirt where you’ve decided to put your garden.
+An easy, DIY way to test your soil is by soaking the dirt where you’ve decided to put your garden.
 Then allow it to sit for a day.
 The next day, come back and take a hand full of dirt, then compress it in your hand as hard as you can.

-However, if the dirt gently falls apart like a moist brownie, then you’ll know that it is good to go and is ready to plant.
+If the dirt gently falls apart like a moist brownie, then you’ll know that it is good to go and is ready to plant.

 - 9 Tips for Better Soil Quality in Your Garden and Get Better Crops